 Reduce Coffee, caffeine is a stimulant found in coffee, tea, chocolate and energy drinks.
 High doses can increase anxiety.

-Only when a mosquito lands on your testicles, you will truly learn that there is always a way to solve problems without using anger and violence. – Confucius
+Only when a mosquito lands on your testicles, will you truly learn that there is always a way to solve problems without using anger and violence. – Confucius

 Holding onto anger is like drinking poison and expecting the other person to die. – Buddha